bencten/adsclown/README.md

 **Welcome to AdsClown! **

 *Trust me, I love my credit union, but I hate their ads, and other stupid crap that they push on me.
-This quick little extension gets rid of my most hated ads and replaces them with ... nothing!And nothing is good.*
+This quick little extension gets rid of my most hated ads and replaces them with ... nothing!
+And nothing is good.*

 ### What is replaced?
 - # [MOGL](https://www.mogl.com/)